chamilc/blog/_posts/2017-08-10-Agile-team-perception.md

 ---
 title: Agile team perception on the impact of People factors affecting agile team Productivity: A Case study of Geveo
-author: Asanka
+author: Asanka Indrajith
 linkedin: https://lk.linkedin.com/in/asanka-indrajith-9510a025
 ---

 Agile team perception on the impact of People factors affecting agile team Productivity: A Case study of Geveo

 Organization performance is a key factor which determines the success or the failure of a company.
 For a software company, their success depends